the-jovan/jsonplaceholder-posts/README.md

+(disclaimer: I have 4 months of testing xp with Jasmine/Karma in Angular, ~1 month of cypress testing as well, but 0 xp testing React apps.
+I'll take the L for that part here, as I am currently in process of learning React Testing Library and Jest...)

 Day 1
 #1 - Initializes app using create-react-app with typescript template
 #2 - Cleaned initial setup and installed required dependencies